GiovanniBergami/transformers-explainability/README.md

     - legal court decision about:asylum requests: from this, the **asylex-outcome** dataset has been created.
 It is binary classification (accepted/rejected)
     - The annotated Nationality/Ethnicity/religion of the requester: from this,the **asylex-norp** dataset has been created.
 It is a multi label classification between different features of the requester

+Since the legal documents were too long to fit in the context length, different paragraph selection strategy have been adopted and then evaluated:

+- first (take the first 512 tokens)
+- last 512 tokens
+- cas (take a random part 512 tokens long)
+- rand (take a random part of 512 tokens, but assuring that it contains at least some tokens regarded as relevant by the annotations)

 ## Explainability Methods

 Already existing methods: